 - You Bet

 Excursions are a vital part of the summer experience for international students to gain a cultural understanding of the UK alongside English language study.
-Students will have 2 full day and 1 half day excursions and trips each week to experience the rich cultural heritage of Britain.
+Students will have 2 full day excursions and trips each week to experience the rich cultural heritage of Britain.
 The choices include:

 - Buckingham Palace